oracle/learning-library/analytics-library/leverage-adw-oac/db-functions/db-functions.md

     ![Home](../db-functions/images/home.png)

-6. You should also need to make sure that **Data Access** is set to **Live** for the Data Sets that will be referenced by the Evaluate function.
+6. You make sure that **Data Access** is set to **Live** for the Data Sets that will be referenced by the Evaluate function.
-By setting it to Live, you are ensuring that OAC Server always sends the query to the underlying database and does not try to simply retrieve results from cache.
+By setting it to Live, you are ensuring that OAC Server always sends the query to the underlying database and does not retrieve results from cache.
 You have already configured **DCA\_SALES\_DATA** to **Live**.
 ## **STEP 2**: Leverage EVALUATE function